Loading...

 • You're debugging issues and need to revert to a known working theme.

-Change WordPress Theme in Database
+How to Change the WordPress Theme in the Database

 1. Log in to your Bluehost Account Manager.